nielcodeforce/Think-Java-SrcCode/README.md

 the code for yourself as you progress through the lessons in the book and do as much code exercises as you can.</p>

 <p>By the way, why would you mind these files if you can get the originals?
 Just as a means of exercise and learning by comparison.
 You try the code on your own and check
-yours with the one I provided so you can compare your solutions and experimentation with someone else's ideas. <br>Of course, all that assuming you already did the same with the code examples in the book.</p>
+yours with the one I provided so you can compare your solutions and experimentation with someone else's ideas.
+Of course, all that assuming you already did the same with the code examples in the book.</p>

 <p>Enjoy it and good luck!</p>